 To solve this issue:

-In most of the cases when we try doing bulk deletes we end up with the whole heap being filled, and a lot of garbage collection pauses.
+In most cases, when we try doing bulk deletes, we end up with the whole heap being filled and a lot of garbage collection pauses.
 With a small instance of 2GiB memory, it is important to choose the value for batchSize carefully.

 If the value for batchSize we are using in the call to

 apoc.periodic.iterate is quite large, it can fill up the memory before the batch is processed.

 The suggestion is to tune the batchSize according to the schema, data and memory size of the instance.

 For 2GB instance, the start point could be around 2000 and go up till 4000.
 You can keep increasing this value as and when you increase your instance size to 8GiB or more.

 "DETACH DELETE n",

 apoc.periodic.iterate.
 This avoids loading the nodes into memory.